Learnubq/DemoProject-Install_Jenkins/install_jenkins_steps.md

 <img width="466" height="538" alt="jenkins1" src="https://github.com/user-attachments/assets/5879bc5c-c4bb-4c39-851c-1a8d2dece6a9" />

-**Because we are installing Jenkins as a Docker container on the droplet server, we don't need to install Java or Jenkins directly - all we need is a Docker runtime
+**Because I was installing Jenkins as a Docker container on the droplet server, I didn't need to install Java or Jenkins directly - all I needed was a Docker runtime.

 4. **I then installed Docker runtime on the droplet:**